zeebe-io/enhancements/ZEP000-rework-snapshot.md

 # Summary
 [summary]: #summary

-We should rework our current snapshot mechanism in order to make our current system more reliable and perform better.
+We should build state on followers to be more reliable, future prooven and enable fast fail-over.

 # Motivation
 [motivation]: #motivation

-We currently have the following issues with our snapshotting and replication strategy:
+We currently have several issues with our snapshotting and replication strategy, some can be resolved when we build state on followers.
+Issues which could be solved by building state on followers are:

- * Our current snapshotting is currently time based, which means it can happen really a lot or nothing between this interval.
- * Our periodic snapshot replication is not raft related, slow follower could be not aware of already received snapshots.
  * We have two different snapshot replication implementations and we need to maintain them separately.
  * Snapshot replication needs to be reliable, we need to use checksum's and send them via network plus the actual data.
+ * Followers can only delete data if they received snapshots and if they are valid
- * Snapshot replication consumes bandwith and cpu, which could be used by several other components
+ * periodically snapshot replication consumes bandwith and cpu, which could be used by several other components

-To solve these issues, we could go a different way and build state on followers and take snapshot size based.
+ * large state causes problems on periodically snapshot replication

-We would avoid unnecessary snapshot replications, which is not only a problem on bigger state, and enable us for fast fail-over.
+We would avoid unnecessary snapshot replications, which is not only a problem on bigger state.
+Furthermore this would enable us fast fail-over.
 We don't need to maintain multiple snapshot replication implementations.
-It would be possible to prevent out of disk failures since we take snapshot more load based instead of time, which is total unrelated to the current load of the system.
+The implementation would be easier to understand since it works in most parts the same as on the leader.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation